 All figures and schemes must be embedded in the manuscript text after the paragraph where they are first mentioned.
-After a manuscript has gone successfully through the peer review process authors may be asked to upload individual graphic files separately.
-Any diagram, graph, spectra, photograph or other type of illustration is presented in the manuscript as a figure.
+After the peer review process authors may be asked to upload individual graphic files separately.
+All diagrams, graphs, spectra, micrographs or other types of illustrations should be presented in the manuscript as a figure.
 The designation scheme should be used primarily for reaction schemes.
 It is the authors' responsibility to provide figures at a sufficiently high resolution to ensure high quality reproduction in the final article.
 The following guidelines must be considered when preparing figures and schemes:

-- Figures and schemes are consecutively numbered with Arabic numerals in the order they are first cited in the manuscript text (i.e. Figure 1, Figure 2, etc.). - The legends of figures and schemes should be positioned directly below the corresponding graphic in the main manuscript rather than as part of the graphic file.
-They should comprise the bold typed figure or scheme number followed by a colon, a detailed legend with up to 300 words and optional, a concise title of 15 words maximum.
-Any legend should be comprehensible without reference to the relevant parts of the manuscript text.
+- Figures and schemes are consecutively numbered with Arabic numerals in the order they are first cited in the manuscript text (i.e. Figure 1, Figure 2, etc.). - The caption of figures and schemes should be positioned directly below the corresponding graphic in the main manuscript rather than as part of the graphic file.
+The caption should comprise the word "Figure" or "Scheme", the figure or scheme number and a colon, all in boldface font, followed by a detailed description of the contents.
+Any caption should be comprehensible without reference to the relevant parts of the manuscript text.
 If a figure has several labeled parts a, b, c, etc., then each part should be identified in the caption. - Each figure or scheme should comprise only a single file.
-Multi-panel figures with individual parts a, b, c, etc. should be included as single composite file. - Each figure or scheme must fit a width of 8.2 cm (single column) or 16.8 cm (double column) and should be prepared accordingly.
+Multi-panel figures with individual parts, a, b, c, etc., should be included as a single composite file. - Each figure or scheme must fit a width of 8.0 cm (single column) or 16.0 cm (double column) and should be prepared accordingly.
 The maximum height is 23.0 cm including the legend. - The image resolution of raster images should be at least 300 dpi (colored graphic) or 600 dpi (black and white graphic). - Figures and schemes should be cropped as closely as possible to minimize white space surrounding the graphic. - The maximum file size should not exceed 10 MB to optimize online handling. - Individual compounds must be numbered with boldface Arabic numerals in the order in which the compounds are first mentioned in the text.
 Boldface lower case letters may be added to distinguish compounds that differ only in the identity of substituents. - There is no charge for the use of color.